History of alternative medicine: 1990s through 2010s

 In 1998, Sen. Harkin responded to the criticism and stricter scientific controls by the NIH, by raising the OAM to the level of an independent center, increasing its budget to $90 million annually, and renaming it to be the National Center for Complementary and Alternative Medicine (NCCAM).
 The United States Congress approved the appropriations without dissent.
 NCCAM had a mandate to promote a more rigorous and scientific approach to the study of alternative medicine, research training and career development, outreach, and integration.
 In 2014 the agency was renamed to the National Center for Complementary and Integrative Health (NCCIH).
 The NCCIH charter requires that 12 of the 18 council members shall be selected with a preference to selecting leading representatives of complementary and alternative medicine, 9 of the members must be licensed practitioners of alternative medicine, 6 members must be general public leaders in the fields of public policy, law, health policy, economics, and management, and 3 members must represent the interests of individual consumers of complementary and alternative medicine.

+In 2001, the White House had commissioned the White House Commission on Complementary and Alternative Medicine Policy.

 By 2009, the NCCIH budget had grown from annual spending of about $2 million at its inception, to $123 million annually.
-In 2009, after a history of 17 years of government testing produced almost no clearly proven efficacy of alternative therapies, Senator Harkin complained, “One of the purposes of this center was to investigate and validate alternative approaches.
+In 2009, after a history of 17 years of government testing produced almost no clearly proven efficacy of alternative therapies, Senator Harkin complained, "One of the purposes of this center was to investigate and validate alternative approaches.
 Quite frankly, I must say publicly that it has fallen short.
-It think quite frankly that in this center and in the office previously before it, most of its focus has been on disproving things rather than seeking out and approving.”
+It think quite frankly that in this center and in the office previously before it, most of its focus has been on disproving things rather than seeking out and approving."
 Members of the scientific and biomedical communities complained in 2009 that after 10 years of being tested, at a cost of over $2.5 Billion on testing scientifically and biologically implausible practices, almost no alternative therapy showed clear efficacy.